Four or five days per week, £51,066 – £59,875 pro rata.

 Friends of the Earth Scotland is Scotland’s leading environmental campaigning group, working to help people in Scotland look after the planet for everyone’s future.

 We think globally, and act in Scotland, delivering solutions to climate change and other environmental problems, by enabling and empowering people to take individual and collective action.
-From plastics to fracking and from air pollution to fossil fuel divestment, we are making a real difference.
+From stopping dirty fossil fuels and campaigning for a just transition, to reimagining our economy and our places, we are making a real difference.

 ● We are committed to democracy, accountability and equality